Looking for something else?

 The cost of campgrounds has risen in recent years due to the popularity of RV vacations in the US.

-As in the rest of the US, free camping is only allowed in designated areas, which can include national parks, state parks, truck stops, or rest stops as well as certain parking lots with permission from the store manager.
+As in the rest of the US, dry camping is only allowed in designated areas, which can include national parks, state parks, truck stops, or rest stops as well as certain parking lots with permission from the store manager.

-Florida is home to numerous campgrounds and RV resorts, including the famous Fort Wilderness Campground at Disneyworld.
+Florida is home to numerous campgrounds and RV resorts, including the famous Fort Wilderness Campground at Walt Disney World.

-A night at an RV park can cost around$20–$80 (USD) per night.
+A night at an RV park can cost around $20–$80 (USD) per night.
 The sites are suitable for all vehicle types, from travel trailers to larger motorhomes.

 Most RV rental companies in the US have vehicle options that allow child safety seats.